amritsingh183/amritsingh183.github.io/_posts/2025-12-29-rust-semaphore.md

 **"Wait,"** you say, **"'static?
 You mean it has to live forever?
 That's insane!"**

 Here's the thing—and this is one of the most misunderstood concepts in Rust—`T: 'static` does **not** mean "lives forever."
-It means "doesn't contain any borrowed references that could become dangling."[^8]
+It means "doesn't contain any borrowed references that could become dangling."

 Think about it:
 - A `String` is `'static`.
 You can drop it whenever you want.
 - A `Vec<u8>` is `'static`.
 Create it, mutate it, destroy it—all at runtime.
 - An `Arc<Mutex<Whatever>>` is `'static`.
 Reference-counted, heap-allocated, mortal as anything.

-The Tokio tutorial puts it perfectly: *"When we say that a value is `'static`, all that means is that it would not be incorrect to keep that value around forever."*[^3]
+The Tokio tutorial puts it perfectly: *"When we say that a value is `'static`, all that means is that it would not be incorrect to keep that value around forever."*

 The value *could* live forever.
 It doesn't *have* to.
 It just needs to own its data instead of borrowing it from somewhere that might disappear.